survivejs/webpack-book/manuscript/understanding_packages/02_authoring.md

 Invoking any of these will update *package.json* and create a version commit to git automatically.
 If you execute `npm publish` after doing this, you should have something new out there.

 Note that in the example above, I've set up `version`-related hooks to make sure a version will contain a fresh version of a distribution build.
-I also run tests just in case.
-It's better to catch potential issues early on after all.
+I also run tests as it is better to catch potential issues early on.

 T> Consider using [semantic-release](https://www.npmjs.com/package/semantic-release) if you prefer a more structured approach.
 It can take some pain out of the release process while automating a part of it.
 For instance, it is able to detect possible breaking changes and generate change logs.